Umar2247/Android-Portfolio/README.md

 # Hello Doctor (Digital Healthcare Service)
 [Hello Doctor](https://play.google.com/store/apps/details?id=com.app.hellodoctor.patient) is a healthcare facility/telemedicine App.
 The basic idea of the app was that it should help in addressing the health related problem by providing reliable online health platform which connects the certified and authorised doctor’s to the patients by video/chat/audio calling.
 ![Hello Doctor](https://github.com/Umar2247/Android-Portfolio/blob/main/hello%20doctor.png)

+# Crypto Buddy
+Access analytical market and price data on more than 1000 cryptocurrencies.
+- Access detailed up to date market information anytime and anywhere
+- Check the social impact and news on each coin
+- Chart View